ddesantiag0/LABREPORT5/index.md

                 groups of civilians descended from that floor.
 Others remained on the floor to help the lobby via radio.
 Some units were directed to assist specific groups of
 ```

+The command caused to have the text that had the query "ups" in 911report to printed out.

 **Example 3 of "-h"**
 ```
 desantiago@Davids-MacBook-Air-2 technical % grep -h "burns"  ./biomed/*.txt